thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 Finally, Father Lucian reveals to Jeremiah that to his memory, there was a holy water source at the winery.

-We go to the Watcher Manor, where the Vallakoviches now live with Stella.
+We go to the Watcher Manor, where the [[Vallakoviches]] now live with Stella.
 It doesn't carry the same air it once did.
 Magda chooses to remain downstairs, not wishing to see them -- whether she feels guilt about entreating the devil to save Viktor's life, or for killing and drinking the blood of Stella's mother, she does not say.

 The party ask about Sasha.
 Lydia says that Sasha has her sympathies, but she chose this life.
 The party also reveal that Lady Watcher was killed "by Strahd" -- Arlo and Jeremiah specifically speak over Varian revealing that Magda gave the killing blow.

-The night ends with a party -- Blinksy asking the party to donate some of the wine they nicked from the Watchers.
+The night ends with a party -- Blinksy asking the party to donate some of the wine they nicked from the [[Watchers]].
 He unleashes a mighty firework display and the town of Vallaki seems happier than it has for a while.
 Magda goes to bed early, trying to minimise temptation.

 Arlo reminds Viktor and Stella that they have a strong support network, and to not take the full burden of what's to come on their shoulders.
 They also ask them to help Dargos finish the armour if possible.